 It was trying to manage his cashflow that first brought Percy to Efic.
 The company was awarded an important contract to provide copper wiring to BHP.

 To meet its obligations, Powerhouse Distribution needed to start placing orders – and make ongoing deliveries each month – all before receiving any payment.

 “We incurred large upfront costs for the BHP project, and to top it off, the price of copper increased at the time – but my price was locked in,” says Percy.
 “So I had to cover the import costs, and receive a reduced margin.”

 Powerhouse Distribution’s bank suggested they approach Efic to guarantee a bank loan that would cover their costs while they were waiting for the money to come in.

 “Efic were lifesavers,” he says.
 “Before I applied, I was ready to walk away from the project.”

-Working with both Powerhouse Distribution and their bank, Efic we able to provide a guarantee to the bank which allowed then to provide a loan to the business.
+Working with both Powerhouse Distribution and their bank, Efic were able to provide a guarantee to the bank which allowed them to provide a loan to the business.
 Having access to extra working capital meant that Percy could manage his cashflow and the continuing project costs.